 To establish the basis of our evaluation criteria, we put forth the following postulates, organized into categories relevant to security.
 None are expected to be perceived as controversial, but this elaboration will give us a common foundation for our later presentation of criteria.
 In short, if we agree on the following, then the evaluation criteria naturally follow.

-This category describes factors relevant to access control, in other words features to ensure that access, configuration, and use is limited to authorized parties
+This category describes factors relevant to access control – in other words, features to ensure that access, configuration, and use are limited to authorized parties.

 - Authentication: A system that protects administrative features with an authentication mechanism offers more access control than one that does not.